Best Steam Irons In 2022

 Less than 1,000 watts could also have a negative impact on your electricity bill because the iron will not have enough power to keep the soleplate hot for more than a few minutes.
 Due to this issue, the appliance will have to keep running for longer.
-Not only it will consume more energy, but it will also eat more of your time.

 Steam output – another important thing to check is the steam output.
 Smaller irons may not have the continuous steam capability, but you’ll still want to aim for one that can output at least 30 g/min of steam.